Teen Depression: More Than Just Moodiness

-- Do you constantly feel sad, anxious, or even “empty,” like you feel nothing?
+- Do you often feel sad, anxious, worthless, or even “empty”?

-- Do you find yourself spending more time alone and withdrawing from friends and family?
+- Do you find yourself withdrawing from friends and family?

 - Are your grades dropping?